We accept Medicaid & most insurances. View list

 Job 5: Librarian

 Librarians are passionate about organizing and sharing information.
 Individuals with autism often have a deep interest in specific subjects and possess exceptional knowledge in those areas.
 Librarians help people find the information they need, manage library resources, and promote a love for learning.
+Additionally, roles such as data entry, library shelving, and remote freelance work are well-suited for autistic individuals who prefer minimal social interaction.

 Job 6: Accounting